The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 WHERE students.first_name = 'Alice';
 ```

-Run `\d enrollments` and compare the output to the `CREATE TABLE enrollments` statement you just read — the `REFERENCES` constraints and their target tables should match exactly what you wrote in your ERD.
-The ERD is the plan; the SQL is the implementation; normalization is the reason the plan looks the way it does.
+Run `\d enrollments` and compare the output to the `CREATE TABLE enrollments` statement above — the `REFERENCES` constraints and the `UNIQUE` constraint should all appear exactly as written.

 ## Normalization Rules Challenge